Dalton's Hideaway in the Klinaklini Valley, BC (Photo by NCC)

 Conservation in the Klinaklini

 Tucked away in the wilds of the upper Klinaklini Valley are three properties — the only private parcels of land in a 34-kilometre stretch of the valley.
+Two of these lands are protected by the Nature Conservancy of Canada (NCC).
 These lands have been used over the ages by bear, moose, beaver and migratory birds.
 Hunters, hermits and outlaws have also used them.
-The Nature Conservancy of Canada (NCC) is working to conserve all three properties.
-This will effectively protect the entire area from development and protect the wild nature of the valley.

 The flat, open valley of the upper Klinaklini is carved with dozens of river oxbows and old beaver ponds.
 This creates extensive wetland habitats.
 Warm, wet meadows of tall grass and sedge are edged by willow, cottonwood and alder — perfect for moose and muskrat alike.
 Seasonal floods can cover these flats in up to four feet of water.
 The habitat in this valley is so rich that it is easy to find lots of evidence of grizzly bear, wolf, mule deer and bull trout, as well as giant old-growth aspen and cottonwood trees.
 The valley is also home to cougar, trumpeter swan, wolverine, otter and many other fur-bearing animals.